aarontran/snr-filaments/rsch-notes-fall.md

 Counter-intuitive results = ?.
 Parameter grids should cover response nicely, send today, then send poster before Weds so Sean/Steve can review too.

+The grid of model parameters might be useful for paper, to give quick/easy intuition.

 Discussed / explained weird `eta_2` effect w/ Rob/Brian.

 ### Miscellany